-The behavior of drain tube planar geocomposite (DTPG) as a pregnant solution collection layer in heap-leach pads was investigated considering existing and genuine laboratory work as well as from a theoretical prospective.
-No evidence of clogging could be detected after 90 days of circulation of a 20 g/l sulphuric acid through a copper ore and the DTPG.
+The behavior of drain tube planar geocomposite (DTPG) as a pregnant solution collection layer in HLPs was investigated based on previous and current laboratory work, as well as from a theoretical prospective.
+No evidence of clogging could be detected after 90 days of circulation of a 20 g/L sulfuric acid through a copper ore and the DTPG.
 As a consequence, it was concluded that the pregnant solution is not likely to affect the performance of DTPG with respect to its filtration and drainage efficiency.